 Step 2: Bitcoins reported as a disbursement

-Any usual and nominal fees that the processor charges should not be deducted from the reported value of the contribution.
+Any usual and normal fees that the processor charges should not be deducted from the reported value of the contribution.
 The committee should report the usual and nominal fees and commissions that it pays to an online processor as an operating expenditure.

 Reporting with FECFile